A Guide for Biomedical Science Graduate Students Preparing for a Qualifying Exam

 Although the paperwork seems to be a time consuming and difficult part of the qualifying exam process, it really involves only 4 documents:

 - Appointment Form for PhD Qualifying Exam announces date, time, and location of the exam, the student’s program, committee members and proposal title.
 This form is prepared by your graduate program coordinator and signed by the graduate program director.

 - Program of Study for the Degree Master of Science lists completed courses and grades earned that satisfy the course work requirements of the Master’s degree.
-This form is prepared by your graduate program coordinator and signed by the graduate program director and the Senior Associate Dean for Graduate Education.
+This form is prepared by your graduate program coordinator and signed by the graduate program director and the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.

 - Proposal Title Page is a cover page for the thesis proposal abstract.
 It is one page in length and it is usually not numbered.